mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

      - Heartbeat-related log messages
      - Int
      - The server's ID for the monitoring connection, if known.
 This value will be unknown and MUST be omitted in certain cases, e.g. the first
        "heartbeat started" message for a monitoring connection.
-This value MUST be given a value that explicitly communicates that the value is undefined if it is unknown (e.g.: ``undefined`` in Javascript or ``None`` in Python).
 Only present on server versions 4.2+.

 "Starting Topology Monitoring" Log Message
 ------------------------------------------